 Online scams aren’t so scary when you know what to look for.
 At Lakeland, we’re committed to helping you spot them as an extra layer of protection for your account.
 We’ve joined the American Bankers Association to promote the “Banks Never Ask That” campaign to help raise awareness and educate our customers on how to identify and avoid these types of scams.
 Hackers and scammers are professional thieves, but everyone can do their part to build a defense against the fraudulent activities they use.
 There are various ways to protect yourself and your money.

 There are a series of questions that would make sense for your bank to ask you, but the threat of a scammer can be spotted by how you are contacted and the questions that are asked by the bank representative.
 Banks communicate with their customers in a few ways, however it’s not normal for them to send an email or text message that asks you for account information, to call them or to click on a link to avoid any account issues.

 If you receive an email, text or phone call from your bank for any of the information below, that is a big red flag.
 It’s better to be safe than sorry so end the call, delete the text, and trash the email, because Banks Never Ask That!
 You may be asked to verify confidential information if you call your bank, but never the other way around.
 If you receive an incoming call from someone claiming to be your bank, hang up and call the number on the back of your card.

 Tips to Help Avoid Falling for These Scams

 Beware of Links.
-Banks will never send you a text or email to click a link.
+Banks will never send you a text or email urging you to click a link.
 If you receive this type of message, don’t respond – just delete it and call your bank to confirm they didn’t send it.